polygon/audio.nix/README.md

 * `nix run github:polygon/audio.nix#paulxstretch`
 * `nix run github:polygon/audio.nix#bitwig-studio5-latest`

 To use the plugins from within Bitwig, you want to install them into your environment.
-Add the package to your flake inputs:
+Add the package to your flake inputs.
+In case you want to mix plugins and tools from this Flake and regular Nixpkgs, you want to make sure that the versions match up to minimize chances of incompatibilities.
+I recommend taking `nixpkgs` from your system flake.
+Be mindful of this when mixing stable and unstable as well.

 ```
+audio = {
-audio.url = "github:polygon/audio.nix";
+    url = "github:polygon/audio.nix";
+    inputs.nixpkgs.follows = "nixpkgs";
+};
 ```

 Then add the overlay to your system configuration.